Metater/MetaVoiceChat/README.md

 - How can vulnerabilities be found and compensated for?

 ## Games Made with MetaVoiceChat
-- TODO Bomb Bois Steam page URL

 ## License
 This project is licensed under the [MIT License](LICENSE)

 ## To-Do
+- Bomb Bois Steam page URL under "Games Made with MetaVoiceChat"
+- Tutorial

+## Advertising
+- Discord
-- Post on Reddit and Mirror Discord to advertise
+    - Mirror
-- Add ranges to configurable values
+    - LiteNetLib
+    - Code Monkey
-- Finish checking MetaVc.cs
+- Reddit
-- Finish checking VcConfig.cs
+    - Unity3D

-# Ideas
+## Ideas
-- Text chat implementation with UI?
+- Abstract text chat implementation with UI